Master of Science in Epidemiology

 - The advanced elective modules provide room for students to pursue individual interests in 15 credits worth of coursework.
-The areas of study are roughly grouped under the headings "applied methods, disease monitoring and applied epidemiology.
+The areas of study are roughly grouped under the headings "applied methods", "disease monitoring" and "applied epidemiology".
 The intent of the electives is to impart specialized methodological skills in various fields of application.

 - The Master's thesis is an independent scientific research project and makes up one third of the MSc Epidemiology degree.
 Students receive 20 credits for the completion of the two connected courses Module 9 - Master's Project and Module 10 - Master's Thesis.
 Module 9 is designed to provide room for finding and preparing an independent research project that is suitable for completion in the final Module 10 - Master's Thesis.
 Each student is paired with two academic advisors from the program's faculty or related research institutions.
 The Master's Thesis gives students the opportunity to apply the theoretical knowledge they have gained throughout the program to a practical research project.
 It is also a chance to get to know potential employers!

 All courses have a seminar character.
-In addition to imparting knowledge, they are designed to promote interaction and exchange between students so that the knowledge they bring from thier original discipline or work experience is built upon and shared.
+In addition to imparting knowledge, they are designed to promote interaction and exchange between students so that the knowledge they bring from their original discipline or work experience is built upon and shared.

 Course sequence and schedule overview